 When the crypto market is good, you’ll likely hear other investors calling it a bull market or a bull run.
 A bull market is best defined as a strong upward trajectory of price movements - so cryptocurrency prices reaching new all time highs.

 This happens because of a flurry of investment in the market, with high demand and low supply.
 Crypto bull markets are also normally associated with strong economic conditions globally - although as the pandemic proved, this isn’t always the case.

-The start of 2022 has been turbulent for investors to say the least.
+The start of 2022 was turbulent for investors to say the least.
 Many investors believe crypto is entering a bear market - which is the opposite of a bull market.

 There isn’t a specific metric to identify a bull market, but we can say in general it’s when historic prices rise by more than 20% for a prolonged period of time.
-Most agree crypto was in a bull run for the majority of 2020 and 2021 - where investors saw BTC, ETH and many more cryptocurrencies reach historic highs.
-It remains to be seen whether that bull run has come to an end.
+Most agree crypto was in a bull run for the majority of 2020 and 2021 - where investors saw BTC, ETH and many more cryptocurrencies reach historic highs, while much of 2022 was a bear market.

 The important thing to remember is that markets are cyclical.
 This means bull and bear markets happen and beyond having a strategy for both, there’s little else investors can do but ride them out.

 Why do crypto bull markets happen?

 Crypto bull markets happen due to a variety of factors working in combination.